 Functional resumes emphasize on skills and professional experience.

-However, in the functional format, the chronological work history is not evident.
-Therefore, it is perfectlys suitable for those people who are looking for a career change or have gaps between their work history.
+However, in the functional format, the reverse chronological work history is not evident.
+Therefore, it is perfectly suitable for those people who are looking for a career change or have gaps between their work history.

 This happens by focusing on capabilities and skills.
-The functional resume format emphasizes on your skills and demonstrates you capabilities rather than your responsibilities.
+The functional resume format emphasizes on your skills and demonstrates your capabilities rather than your responsibilities.